remnrem/luna-doc/docs/ref/evals.md

 will be evaluating annotation data on an epoch-by-epoch basis (the presence/absence, or quantity of certain annotations, as well as their associated meta-data).
-We describe [below](#mapping-annotations) how annotation data are represented is _eval_ expressions.
+We describe [below](#mapping-annotations) how annotation data are represented in _eval_ expressions.
 The rest of this section comprises a description of [variables](#variables), [operators and functions](#operators-and-functions) and [complex expressions](#complex-expressions).